 1 Then the high priest said, “Are these things so?”

-Stephen now gives a speech before the Sanhedrin in Acts 7:1-53, defending himself against the trumped-up charges from Jewish leaders.
-This address is the longest in the book of Acts showing the importance that Luke gave this message.
-This address was not a legal defense of himself but a theological argument.
-His reasoning revolved around how the Jews of his day violated God, as did their rebellious ancestors.
+Stephen gave a speech before the Sanhedrin in Acts 7:1-53, defending himself against the trumped-up charges from Jewish leaders.
+This address is the longest in the book of Acts, showing the importance that Luke gave this message.
+Stephen’s address was not a legal defense of himself but a theological argument.
+His reasoning revolved around how the Jews of his day violated God, as had their rebellious ancestors.
 Interestingly, Stephen was a Grecian Jew who gave this message.
 The Sanhedrin put Stephen to death.

 Then the high priest said,